Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 snippet: ConfigureReceiverSideDistribution-CandidateVoteCount

-In many low-throughput scenarios Receiver Side Distribution might be enough to get started.
-To achieve better performance, it would be more efficient to route directly to the partitions from the sender with *Sender-Side Distribution*.

 ## Sender Side Distribution

 Receiver Side Distribution addresses forwarding messages that arrive to the incorrect partition.
 Forwarding received messages introduces some overhead though.
 To remove the overhead on the receiver side the Sender Side Distribution approach can be used to distribute messages to the correct endpoint instances based on Service Fabric partitioning information.

 Sender Side Distribution can be applied to endpoints hosted inside Service Fabric by using the partition information of the stateful services.
 This is suitable for endpoints hosted inside the cluster that need to send messages to other endpoints hosted in the cluster.
 For the endpoints hosted outside of the cluster access to Service Fabric APIs is not possible.
-Instead, partitioned destination endpoints need to be registered with message mapping for commands sent out.
+Instead, partitioning information has to be provided separately.

 The Sender Side Distribution works in the following way: